 Root your device

-To root your android device, there are several of software you get from the internet with guidance and tips.
+To root your android device, there are several software you get from the internet with guidance and tips.
 For example dr.fone-root, below you can see the full guide to root your device from this software:

 - Connect your android device to the computer and launch the software on your computer.
 If your device Android OS version is latest than a pop-up message will appear automatically on your phone screen and tap on OK to give permission of USB debugging.
 If it doesn’t appear due to the old version of Android OS or any reason then follow the simple step i.e. Settings > Developer Option > USB Debugging > Swipe Enable.
 After all of these, Click on Root option on displaying on your computer.

-- Once the software recognizes your device, click on start button to begin the process of rooting your phone.
+- Once the software recognizes your device, click on the start button to begin the process of rooting your phone.

 - After completion of recognizing your device and finds the proper way to root your device, you will see the root now option, click on it.

 - During the rooting process, you will see a message asking would you like to root the phone?
-Tap on confirm button at that time to give the permission and continue rooting.
+Tap on the confirm button at that time to give permission and continue rooting.
 Once you confirmed, your device will be successfully root in a couple of minutes.